JurGOn01/whac_a_cube/README.md

 How I have learned to use git & github properly -  https://jameschambers.co.uk/git-team-workflow-cheatsheet,https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches, after a while I have relised to commit more often.
-Branches are more for working in the team. nice effect for the cube from this website: https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/#LEDStripEffectFadeInandFadeOutRedGreenandBlue
+Branches are more for working in the team. nice effects for the cube from this website: https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/#LEDStripEffectFadeInandFadeOutRedGreenandBlue